Ferrari GTC4Lusso

-The Ferrari GTC4Lusso (Type F151M) is a four-seat grand tourer produced by Italian automobile manufacturer Ferrari.
+The Ferrari GTC4Lusso (Type F151M) is a four-seat grand touring car produced by Italian automobile manufacturer Ferrari from 2016 to 2020.
 The GTC4Lusso is a successor to the Ferrari FF.

 Models

 GTC4Lusso (2016–2020)

 Like its predecessor, the GTC4Lusso is a 3-door shooting brake with an all-wheel drive drivetrain, and is powered by a front-mid mounted V12 engine.

 The GTC4Lusso's 6262 cc Ferrari F140 65° V12 engine is rated at 690 PS at 8,000 rpm and 697 Nm of torque at 5,750rpm.
 The increase in output of the engine is due to the compression ratio raised to 13.5:1.
 Ferrari claims a top speed of 335 km/h, unchanged from the FF, and a 0–100 km/h acceleration time of 3.4 seconds.

 The car uses an improved version (called the 4RM Evo) of Ferrari's patented four-wheel drive system introduced on the FF, integrated with four-wheel steering into the system.
 Collectively, the system is called 4RM-S.

 The GTC4Lusso was unveiled at the 2016 Geneva Motor Show.